 - Advancing innovation from discovery and translation to impacting clinical outcomes for those we serve

 - Enhancing the lives of our own faculty and staff by providing a workplace which encourages personal and professional development and success, celebrates diversity and rewards the contributions of each member

-The Mission of the LSU Health Shreveport Department of Medicine is to develop and mentor compassionate and competent physicians in a diverse and supportive culture that fosters the growth and interests of the individual while maintaining a focus on education and service to the community.
+The Mission of the LSU Health Shreveport Department of Internal Medicine is to develop and mentor compassionate and competent physicians in a diverse and supportive culture that fosters the growth and interests of the individual while maintaining a focus on education and service to the community.

 Learn more about each of the divisions and our training programs:

 LSU Health Shreveport's Internal Medicine Residency program offers the ideal balance of rigorous clinical training and extensive didactic teaching, with an emphasis on humanism and professionalism.
 Our Department of Medicine sponsors fully accredited Internal Medicine residency training in both categorical and preliminary medicine.
 We also offer a wide range of fellowship training across all the medicine subspecialties.
 Feel free to contact us for any further information or questions.